shaistha74/EBS-Encryption-Project/README.md

 # EBS-Encryption-Project
 This project showcases both manual and automated methods for encrypting unencrypted AWS EBS volumes.
 It uses the AWS Management Console for the manual process and combines Terraform with a Bash script for the automated approach.

+💡 Why I Built This Project
+While working with AWS, I noticed that EBS volumes are often left unencrypted due to oversight or complex workflows.
+However, unencrypted EBS volumes pose significant security risks — making sensitive data vulnerable to unauthorized access and breaches.

+I wanted to create a solution that not only demonstrates manual encryption techniques but also showcases Infrastructure as Code (IaC) and automation to secure AWS environments efficiently.

+This project serves as a hands-on, real-world demonstration of how to:

+Identify unencrypted EBS volumes
+Encrypt them manually and automatically
+Use IaC security checks (with tools like Checkov) to maintain compliance Follow AWS security best practices
 ________________________________________

 ## 🛠️ Features
+The core goal of this project was to provide a comprehensive framework for EBS data protection using a multi-layered approach:
 - ✅ **Manual EBS Encryption** using AWS Management Console
 - ⚡ **Automated EBS Encryption** using Terraform & Bash
 - 🔍 **Checkov Integration** for Terraform security scanning